 Learn how to use traffic lights in Excel!
 Traffic lights are built for performance tracking and enable you to display project status effectively.

 In most cases, it’s not easy to create a native traffic light in Excel.
 Instead, you can use conditional formatting, shapes, named ranges, and linked pictures; if you are not in a hurry.
 As always, manual chart preparation is a time-consuming task for Excel users.
-Furthermore, this method is a bit risky; you should avoid misspelled formulas, incorrect data inputs, etc.
+Furthermore, this method is risky; avoid misspelled formulas, incorrect data inputs, etc.

 It’s time to find a new way to build this infographic.
-To automate repetitive and routine tasks -like building a custom chart type – we’ll use VBA because it is powerful.
+We’ll use VBA to automate repetitive and routine tasks -like building a custom chart type – because it is powerful.

 What are the benefits of using a Traffic Light Widget?